 Not To Be Missed: A lot of people might miss the Momo Stairs (sometimes referred to as the Snail Staircase).
 It is, interestingly, made of a double helix (yeah like DNA!…science…..religion…hmmm).
 I highly recommend taking them down when you are ready to exit the museum!
 They are great for photography!

-3. Day Two In Rome – St. Peter’s Basilica
+Day 2: St. Peter’s Basilica

 St. Peter’s Square is impressive in itself but do go in and take a peek inside the world largest church!